anikethchavare/Student-Performance/README.md

 ## Introduction

 This project was an assignment I had to work on when I applied for an internship.
-So, I had to _**create a program that makes querying the CSV data easier, along with visualization with matplotlib**_.
+So, I had to _**create a program that makes querying the CSV data easier, along with data visualization (matplotlib)**_.

 ## Settings It Up